Crisis Management and Media Consultancy

 We then advised our client to instruct Kingsley Napley LLP, the UK’s leading defamation lawyers, to send successive legal letters based on our evidence to the programme’s lawyer and production team.
-The last strong advised restraint and threatened legal action.
+Our final strong-worded communication advised restraint and threatened legal action.

 ‘Tonight Investigates – Pay Now, Die Later: Funerals Uncovered’ went out on Thursday October 11th, 2018.
 Everyone involved in our intense battle to rescue Rest Assured’s reputation watched keenly.